kiranj26/C-Algorithm-Playground/sorting/README.md

 # Sorting Algorithms

-This folder contains various sorting algorithms implemented in different programming languages.
+This folder contains various sorting algorithms implemented in C programming languages.
 For more information about sorting algorithms, you can refer to the [GeeksforGeeks](https://www.geeksforgeeks.org/sorting-algorithms/) website.

 ## Table of Contents